publisha/student_site/pages/howtobuildyoursite.md

 ## Software tools needed

-* Get Atom
+* Get Atom (atom.io)
-	* Install in your own `Applications` folder
+	* Once this has downloaded copy the application into  your own `Applications` folder
+		* Note: You may need to create an `Applications` folder inside your `Home` folder.
+		* > >>> image in here?
 * Get Git Desktop
-	* Install in your own `Applications` folder
+	* Once again this will download a file into your downloads folder.
+Copy this to  your own `Applications` folder

 ### Add some packages to Atom

+ Open Atom (you can turn off the welcome window and welcome guide tab and no need to send usage data).
+Locate the `Packages` menu and move down to  the settings view.
+Select Install packages/Themes.
+In the Search text box, type markdown and locate the package called tool-bar-markdown-writer (__check this__)— maybe markdown-writer.

+ Get the toolbar package first:

+* Tool-bar
-* Toolbar
+* markdown-writer
-* Markdown toolbar
+* toolbar-markdown-writer

+settings for toolbar ... file extensions

 ## Setup [^1]Github

 ### Create a free account on Github.com

 You do not need to use your Brookes credentials nor your Brookes email address because this web site and account is yours forever should you wish to continue using it after your course.
 >Naming the account (**your username**) is important (although you can change later) because this will become part of your website URL.
 For example, if you name the account `MyLoveofBooks`then the web site will become `MyLovofBooks.github.io`.
 Not all names will be available and yours may be rejected if it is already taken.

 Please remember your username and password or keep somewhere safe.